Randwick Traffic Committee

 Only permanent members have the right to appeal a decision.

-If the Police or RMS disagrees with any of the Traffic Committee recommendations, or with the Council's resolution on any Traffic Committee recommendation, they may lodge an appeal with the Sydney Regional Traffic Committee for determination.
+If the Police or TfNSW disagrees with any of the Traffic Committee recommendations, or with the Council's resolution on any Traffic Committee recommendation, they may lodge an appeal with the Sydney Regional Traffic Committee for determination.
 The Sydney Regional Traffic Committee is chaired by an independent chairperson and submissions and representations are welcomed.

 Appeals by Traffic Committee members must be lodged, in writing, within 14 days of them receiving notification of the Council's decision on a recommendation.
 Action on an issue under appeal must stop until the appeal is determined.